 PDF download Download Article

-1. The U.S. Social Security Administration publishes annual lists of the most popular girl and boy names on Mother’s Day.
+1. Choose a classic nickname for the most popular girl names.
+The U.S. Social Security Administration publishes annual lists of the most popular girl and boy names on Mother’s Day.
 Their most recent list features the top names from 2023.[1]
 If your little one has a popular name, try one of these classics as a cute pet name that ties back to their first name.[2]

 • Olivia: Livvy, Olive, Liv, Livia, Via, Ollie